lbattaglioli2000/crmh-latest/content/collections/pages/donate.md

         type: contact_us
         eyebrow: 'Want to make a difference?'
         headline: 'Make a Donation Today!'
-        copy: 'We accept donations of unopened period products, as well as financial donations.
-If you want to donate money, we can accept checks and PayPal donations.'
+        copy: 'We will gladly accept donations of unopened period products, as well as financial donations.
+If you want to donate money, we can accept checks and **[PayPal](https://schenectady.cce.cornell.edu/donate)** donations.
+If you want to donate period products, please fill out this form so we can reach out to you to coordinate a drop-off date.'
   -
     type: paragraph
 template: default